T cell

 T cells (also known as T lymphocytes) are an important part of the immune system and play a central role in the adaptive immune response.
 T cells can be distinguished from other lymphocytes by the presence of a T-cell receptor (TCR) on their cell surface.

 T cells are born from hematopoietic stem cells, found in the bone marrow.
 Developing T cells then migrate to the thymus gland to develop (or mature).
 T cells derive their name from the thymus.
 After migration to the thymus, getting stimulated by thymosin, the precursor cells mature into several distinct types of T cells.
 T cell differentiation also continues after they have left the thymus.
 Groups of specific, differentiated T cell subtypes have a variety of important functions in controlling and shaping the immune response.

-One of these functions is immune-mediated cell death, and it is carried out by two major subtypes: CD8^{+} "killer" (cytotoxic, Effector tumor antigen-specific T cells) and CD4^{+} "helper" T cells.
-(These are named for the presence of the cell surface proteins CD8 or CD4.)
-CD8^{+} T cells, also known as "killer T cells", are cytotoxic – this means that they are able to directly kill virus-infected cells, as well as cancer cells.
+One of these functions is immune-mediated cell death, and it is carried out by two major subtypes: CD8^{+} "killer" (cytotoxic, Effector tumor antigen-specific T cells) and CD4^{+} "helper" T cells, each respectively named for the presence of proteins CD8 or CD4 on the cell surface.
+CD8^{+} T cells, also known as "killer T cells," are cytotoxic, referring to their ability to directly kill virus-infected cells and cancer cells.
 CD8^{+} T cells are also able to use small signalling proteins, known as cytokines, to recruit other types of cells when mounting an immune response.
-A different population of T cells, the CD4^{+} T cells, function as "helper cells".
+On the other hand, CD4^{+} T cells function as "helper cells."
 Unlike CD8^{+} killer T cells, the CD4^{+} helper T (T_{H}) cells function by further activating memory B cells and cytotoxic T cells, which leads to a larger immune response.
-The specific adaptive immune response regulated by the T_{H} cell depends on its subtype (such as T-helper1, T-helper2, T-helper17, regulatory T-cell), which is distinguished by the types of cytokines they secrete.
+The specific adaptive immune response regulated by the T_{H} cell depends on its subtype (i.e., T-helper1, T-helper2, T-helper17, and regulatory T-cell), which is distinguished by the types of cytokines they secrete.

-Regulatory T cells are yet another distinct population of T cells that provide the critical mechanism of tolerance, whereby immune cells are able to distinguish invading cells from "self".
-This prevents immune cells from inappropriately reacting against one's own cells, known as an "autoimmune" response.
+Regulatory T cells are yet another distinct population of T cells that provide the critical mechanism of tolerance, whereby immune cells are able to distinguish invading cells from "self."
+This prevents immune cells from inappropriately reacting against one's own cells, known as an autoimmune response.
 For this reason, these regulatory T cells have also been called "suppressor" T cells.
 These same regulatory T cells can also be co-opted by cancer cells to prevent the recognition of, and an immune response against, tumor cells.